securityhigh/netbuster-cli/README.md

 It works on the basis of ARP spoofing, done without the use of third-party programs.

-The program cannot be detected by **arpwatch** and similar software that controls the change of the ATP table on the GATEWAY side.
+The program cannot be detected by **arpwatch** and similar software that controls the change of the ARP table on the GATEWAY side.

 #### Install
 ```